CVHub520/X-AnyLabeling/docs/en/custom_model.md

 **b.
 Model Configuration**

-Once the `onnx` file is ready, you can browse the [Model Zoo](../../docs/en/model_zoo.md) file to find and copy the configuration file for the corresponding model.
+After preparing the ONNX file, find and copy the corresponding configuration from the [Model Zoo](./model_zoo.md).

 Taking [yolov5s.yaml](../../anylabeling/configs/auto_labeling/yolov5s.yaml) as an example, let's look at its content: